Milad-Mrz/Github-101/README.md

 To create an editable legal copy of any third-party code and add it to your repository. <br />

-## How to Document your Project on GitHub:
+## How to document a Project on GitHub:

 **Adding illustrations to the README file:** <br />
 Use the following command to add files to fist page on Github.  ``` ![ ](./Folder/Image.png) ``` <br />